meldsz/user-heirarchy/readme.md

-# User Heirarchy
+# User Tree Heirarchy

-This application displays User Heirarchy using the data consumed from [API](https://gongfetest.firebaseio.com/.json).

-The application is bootstrapped using Vite and built using React and is unit-tested with Jest and React Testing library.
+A React application displays User Heirarchy by fetching the user data from an [API](https://gongfetest.firebaseio.com/.json), constructs a heirarchical tree based on Manager-Subordinate relationships and diplays it with navigation support using React Router.
+Unit Tests are provided using Jest and React Testing library.

 # 💻 Developer Environment Setup Guide